Is a Shoodle the Right Choice for You? Tailoring the Shoodle to Different Owners

 • Climate Control: They are sensitive to extreme temperatures, so indoor living allows you to maintain a comfortable climate for your Shoodle, especially during hot or cold weather.

-• Socialization: Indoor living encourages frequent interaction with family members, promoting bonding and socialization.
+• Socialisation: Indoor living encourages frequent interaction with family members, promoting bonding and socialisation.

 • Houses with Yards: Shoodles can also adapt well to houses with yards, provided that the outdoor space is secure and safe.
 They enjoy exploring and playing in a fenced yard.